IRedDragonICY/Disable-Unwanted-Google-Play-Services/README.md

 # Upcoming Features
 * Searching useless Google Play Services from A13 update.
 * Add key selection function for selecting disable service.
+(Meanwhile, if there are several services needed, you can delete the line code)